zachhannum/mkdocs-autolinks-plugin/README.md

 > **Note:** If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set, but now you have to enable it explicitly.

-More information about plugins in the [MkDocs documentation][mkdocs-plugins].
+More information about plugins in the [MkDocs documentation](https://www.mkdocs.org/dev-guide/plugins/).

 ## Usage